timarcher/Drone/wiki/09-Here-Flow/Here-Flow.md

 # Supporting Materials
 - [ArduPilot Configuration](../ArduPilot-Config/ArduPilot-Config.md) - This page contains a consolidated list of the all of the configuration done in ArduPilot throughout the videos.
 After you make the configuration changes you should see values show in the sonarrange and opt_* parameters in mission planner.
+- It is recommended that you do NOT use the HereFlow rangefinder though.
+Instead it is suggested to use a different rangefinder.
+In a later video I show how to setup the Benewake TFMini-S LiDAR.

 # References
 - Here Flow documentation [can be found here](https://docs.cubepilot.org/user-guides/flow-senor/here-flow).